the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-informal.md

 If the purpose of the coffee chat is to build connections with a team, you may want to consider restricting the invitation to the specific group members.
 Although this appears less *open* it may be more *inclusive*.
 Joining a conversation where anyone can join is quite a daunting proposition for some people.
-Knowing who is going to be at the coffee chat on a regular basis makes attending the call more appealing and introverted and less confident members are more likely to participate in the conversation.
+Knowing who is going to be at the coffee chat on a regular basis makes attending the call more appealing.
+Therefore, introverted and less confident members are more likely to participate in the conversation.
 You are more likely to build trust within a group if they can make accurate predictions about who they will be interacting with during the break.
 A good example of this purpose is coffee chats for members of a research group.